 Image added March 16, 2020 from Anne Marie Darling

 Published March 12, 2020 and last updated July 11, 2020

-Pre-Program Screening & Virtual Day Camp Option
+Strict Outdoor Distancing, PPE, Pre-Program Screening & Virtual Day Camp Option

 Families will need to complete our new Communicable Disease Screening form a day before attending camps this summer.
 Temperature checks and other steps will be required upon arrival every day.
 Staff will also follow strict screening protocol and will not work or be on site if they present transmission risk.

 Along with historical requirements that Wolf Camp participants always wash hands before every meal and after using the bathroom, greatly enhanced protocols will be instituted for the continued safety of campers and staff this year.
 Once again, guidelines will be monitored, and our practices during a potential camp season will follow as changes occur.
 At a minimum, we will require hand washing and/or hand sanitizing at regular intervals in addition to before and after using the bathroom, before and after eating, before and after using tools, after accidentally touching faces or other high-risk surfaces, and after stepping away for a covered cough or sneeze.
 Staff will perform thorough cleaning and disinfecting of bathrooms and other structures such as tables and benches before and after programs, including all surfaces people may tend to touch (chairs, pens, credit card swipers, books, markers, etc.) also employing virus sanitizing sprays, etc. before/after/if different student groups utilize a same location.
 The number and quality of washing and sanitizing stations will increase, and we’ll specifically train staff in additional protocols such as ways to help students remember to avoid touching faces, and of course shaking hands or touching people outside their family/personal circles.